howtomen/quiz/README.md

-# Tools used / learned in this Exercise:
+# Tools used / lessons learned in this Exercise:

 1. Handling Files in go, working with CSV's
 2. Using flag and log packages
+3. Using Time for timer and as well as a go routine and channels to make the timer work.

 # Exercise #1: Quiz Game